HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

 3. Select the items you want to update.

     If there are no valid items, the page displays the message "No items were found".

+4. Click the **Apply updates** button.

+    A confirmation dialog box appears.

+5. In the dialog box, confirm the values for the properties you want to update.
+Click **Update**.

 ## Tracking Bulk Updates and viewing Bulk Update results